Skip to main content

 Wellness Resources

-The maximum reimbursement amount for all activities except Weight Watchers digital is $35.
+The maximum reimbursement amount for all activities is $50.

 *Special membership rates are available to MC employees and retirees.
 If you are using a wellness app or participating in a wellness or fitness program that is not on this list and would like to know if it is eligible for EAPnew window reimbursement, please contact Megan Cooperman.